What is a Stereo Microscope?

 Here are some common questions you may also have when buying a stereo microscope:

-The difference between a stereo and compound microscope comes down to magnification level and sample type.
+The difference between a compound and a stereo microscope comes down to magnification level and sample type.
 A compound microscope is usually used for samples that you can’t see with the naked eye, displayed on a slide.
-Whereas a stereo microscope tends to use a large sample that’s often opaque, and is used to see 3D objects in more detail.
+Whereas a stereo microscope tends to use a large sample that’s often opaque and is used to see 3D objects in more detail.